bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L04/index.md

 ## Design Documentation

 When building the design, I wanted it to be unique and original from the inspiration image above.
 However, one aspect I aimed to replicate was the varying overhang angles showing the progression of the failure.
 I began by creating a rectangular extrude and began to sketch overhanging ramps on one side of the long face of the block.
+I noticed quickly that this would be a very bulky block if I simply had the ramps extruding on just one side.
+It was here I had the idea to create the overhangs on both sides of the block to create a symmetry of the block as well as keeping the printing time to a minimum.

 ![Screenshot](./Screenshot%202026-09-10%20135159.png)

+This was my rough design of the block.
+While I was certain I could make it work, I felt as though making the differing angles so close together could make the discrepancies a lot more difficult to recognize.
+It was here I had the idea to add some spacing between each of the overhangs.

 ![Screenshot](./Screenshot%202026-09-10%20140231.png)